Tulsa King: Development

 In November 2024, it announced that Tulsa King was on track to secure a third and fourth season renewal.
 Winter once again resigned from the series in order to work on the untitled Sammy the Bull series for FX.
 A third season was officially confirmed in March 2025.
 At this time, it was reported that Dave Erickson would fill the position of a traditional showrunner, with Zisk's status unknown.
-Ahead of the season three premiere, it was reported that a fourth season had been ordered.
-Erickson will depart the show due to obligations on another Sheridan series, Mayor of Kingstown, and Winter is set to once again join the program, returning in a head writer and executive producer capacity.
 By August 2025, during the production of the third season, Paramount Television Studios had taken over production of the series following the merger of MTV Entertainment Studios' parent company Paramount Global with Skydance Media into Paramount Skydance.

+Ahead of the season three premiere a fourth season was ordered; it was also said that if the program continued to be successful, it could run for a total of six seasons.
+Erickson departed the show before season four entered production, stating that it was due to obligations on Mayor of Kingstown, another series by Sheridan, and that Winter would once again return in a head writer capacity.
+A later report indicated that Stallone and Erickson disagreed with each other on the creative direction of the show, and that Stallone personally requested that Winter return.
+As before, a showrunner was not hired with on-set oversight handled by Scott Stone, the executive in charge of production at 101 Studios, working with two unit production managers.
+Winter meanwhile, lead the writers' room from Los Angeles, and specifically had minimal on-set obligations worked into his contract.
+Crew members noted that a while studios are sometimes actively involved in production, that an executive having Stone's level of control on one of its series was unusual in the television industry.